-9 Knowledge of international business
+8 Knowledge of international business

-- 1. Apply communication strategies for international business relations. - 2.
-Identify the role and impact of international business activities on local economies.

-- 3. Identify the social, cultural, political, legal, and economic factors that shape and impact the international business environment. - 4.
-Analyze the consequences of international government regulations. - 5.
-Identify issues in the international financial arena. - 6.
-Distinguish among various international marketing strategies.
+- 1. Apply appropriate communication strategies for effective international business relations. - 2.
+Analyze the impact of international business on domestic and foreign economies. - 3.
+Analyze social, cultural, and ethical factors that affect and influence the global business environment. - 4.
+Analyze political, legal, and economic factors that affect and influence the global business environment. - 5.
+Analyze financial and marketing decisions that affect and influence the global business environment.

-10 Knowledge of career development
+9 Knowledge of career development